phphe/react-base-virtual-list/README.md

 - `triggerDistance`: `number`.
 The min distance to trigger re-rendering when scrolling.
 - `onScroll`: `React.UIEventHandler`.
 Listen for the list's scroll event.
 Type is same with HTML native onscroll handle.
 - `virtual`: `boolean`. default: `true`.
 Whether to enable the virtual list feature.
 Render all items if disabled.
+- `renderHead`: `() => ReactNode`.
+Customize the persistent rendering content of the list header.
+Suitable for absolutely positioned, fixed positioned elements, and elements that do not take up too much space.
+- `renderFoot`: `() => ReactNode`.
+Customize the persistent rendering content of the list footer.
+Suitable for absolutely positioned, fixed positioned elements, and elements that do not take up too much space.
 - `className`: `string`.
 Add a CSS class to the list root element.
 - `style`: `React.CSSProperties`.
 Add CSS styles to the list root element.